New proposal aims to expand ban on styrofoam in Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — In our continuing coverage; a new proposal could ban a common material used in every-day food service in Fayetteville.
+(KFTA) — In our continuing coverage; a new proposal could ban a common material used in every-day food service in Fayetteville.

 When the polystyrene ban was passed back in May, it aimed to stop the sale of single-use, disposable styrofoam containers on city property.